asemt/sectra/README.md

 #### Usage:

-- First make sure you have a SSH keypair in place which is used by sectra itself (generate one with: `ssh-keygen -t rsa -b 4096`).
+- First make sure you have a SSH keypair - the _host key_ - in place which is used by sectra itself (generate one with: `ssh-keygen -t rsa -b 4096`).
+Please generate this keypair **without using a passphrase**!
 The keypair has to be placed inside the `host_key` directory.
 The private key file has to be named `id_rsa` and the public key part `id_rsa.pub`.
-Please be careful with the usage of passphrases in your SSH key.
-If the SSH key you generate has a passphrase, then you need to make sure that it is added to your SSH agent before you start the service.

 - Secondly create a subdirectory under the `data` directory which has to match a SSH username that should be allowed to connect to the sectra server.
 Inside the user-sepcific subdirectory, the public SSH key of the user who is allowed to connect has to placed in a file named `id_rsa.pub`.
 A file named `payload` in the same user-sepcific subdirectory contains the actually sensitive information which should be transfered (make sure it uses DOS line endings (`:set ff=dos` in Vim)).